yellobyte/ESP32-Webradio-PlusDLNA/README.md

 C:\users\tj\.platformio\packages\framework-arduinoespressif32\cores\esp32/Server.h:28:18: note:         virtual void Server::begin(uint16_t)
      virtual void begin(uint16_t port=0) =0;
 ```
-In this case you need to modify by hand two files in the Ethernet lib:
+Only in this case you need to modify by hand two files in the Ethernet lib:
 - In _Ethernet.h_ add one line as shown below:
 ```
 class EthernetServer : public Server {